Application Integration

 Exceptions and Errors

-Exceptions raised in Python world will (eventually) crash the CEL evluation.
+Exceptions raised in Python world will (eventually) crash the CEL evaluation.
 This gives the author of an extension function the complete traceback to help fix the Python code.
 No masking or rewriting of Python exceptions ever occurs in extension functions.

 from celpy import *